oanguenot/webrtcmetrics/README.md

 ### Create a new instance

 A new instance of the WebRTCMetrics is created when calling the constructor.
-A JSON configuration can be set to define the main characteristics of the collect of the statistics.
+A JSON configuration can be set to define the main characteristics to collect the statistics.

 ```javascript
 import WebRTCMetrics from "webrtcmetrics";